Max Kless

 In feed terms: the cue is the open app, the scroll gesture, the loading shimmer.
 The reward is the occasional high-salience post.
 The brain updates: this action, in this context, sometimes pays.

-But there is another distinction: wanting is not liking.
+But there is another distinction: wanting isn’t liking.

-Berridge and Robinson argue dopamine is not required for the pleasurable “liking” of a reward.
+Berridge and Robinson argue dopamine isn’t required for the pleasurable “liking” of a reward.
 It is tied to incentive salience, the cue-triggered “wanting” that pulls you toward the thing 4 .

 This matches the lived paradox of modern feeds.
-You are not enjoying it, consistently.
+You aren’t enjoying it, consistently.
 You still want to keep going.

 So “one more swipe” can be a motivational pulse without being a pleasure peak.
 A movement signal.
-A vector.
-Not a verdict that you are having a great time.
+A vector, not proof that you are having a great time.

 If you build products, this distinction matters.
 Wanting is measurable: watch time, return visits.
 Liking is quieter: I feel good about how I spent that hour.
-Those two outcomes do not always correlate.
+Those two outcomes don’t always correlate.

 We optimized for the wrong one.